tirkarp/covid19-resource-library/mobility/safegraph/README.md

 Data is sourced from over 1,000 different sources which include: 1st party data, satellite imagery, business listings, store locator, municipal & government data, open source data, hand-drawn cartography etc. SafeGraph then combines them and algorithmically QA's and discards bad data. [[1](https://www.quora.com/How-does-SafeGraph-acquire-data/answer/Jason-Richman-3)]

 SafeGraph is providing free access to COVID-19 datasets for researchers through the [COVID-19 Data Consortium](https://www.safegraph.com/covid-19-data-consortium).
-You will need to sign up with your Purdue email and sign the Data Use Agreement before being granted access to the Slack group of researchers using the data.
+You will need to sign up with your Purdue email and sign the Data Use Agreement before being granted access to a Slack group, where you will find further instructions and resources.
 Alternatively, we have downloaded the datasets for our own use, available on [Box](https://app.box.com/s/s4wafbxi3hfv3vdwc1pj05kuiuy5p93u).

 ## Datasets